philipellisis/csd-docs/docs/PinOne/pinball-fx-calibration.md

 3. Then just make sure that the alt buttons are set for nudge left and right in Pinball FX (They should be as that is the default behavior)

 ![image](./img/fx1.png)

+### Pinball FX from the Epic Store

+To get the proper joystick bindings to work with Pinball FX when purchased diretly from the Epic Store, first follow the steps to get the game controller configured in Steam.
+Then through Steam you "Add a game" at the bottom left of the library, choose the Epic Store exe.

+Then you start the Epic Store through your Steam library and then launch Pinball FX from the Epic Store all your settings from Steam are carried though.